 Types of quantum field thories

-The standard model of particle physics asserts that the fundamental quantum physical fields and particles are modeled as sections of and connections on a vector bundle that is associated to a -principal bundle, where the Lie group – called the gauge group – is the product of (special) unitary groups (or rather a quotient of this by ) and where the representation of used to form the associated vector bundle looks fairly ad hoc on first sight.
+The standard model of particle physics asserts that the fundamental quantum physical fields and particles are modeled as sections of and connections on a vector bundle that is associated to a -principal bundle, where the Lie group – called the gauge group – is the product of (special) unitary groups (or rather a quotient of this by the cyclic group ) and where the representation of used to form the associated vector bundle looks fairly ad hoc on first sight.

-A grand unified theory (“GUT” for short) in this context is an attempt to realize the standard model as sitting inside a conceptually simpler model, in particular one for which the gauge group is a bigger but simpler group , preferably a simple group in the technical, which contains as a subgroup.
+A grand unified theory (“GUT” for short) in this context is an attempt to realize the standard model as sitting inside a conceptually simpler model, in particular one for which the gauge group is a bigger but simpler group , preferably a simple Lie group in the technical sense, which contains as a subgroup.
 Such a grand unified theory would be phenomenologically viable if a process of spontaneous symmetry breaking at some high energy scale – the “GUT scale” – would reduce the model back to the standard model of particle physics without adding spurious extra effects that would not be in agreement with existing observations in experiment.